eduardoscarpa/manga-go/README.md

-Run ganache and setup Metamask on your browser.
+Run Ganache and setup Metamask on your browser.

 Inmediately after:
 ```shell